meldridge/meldridge.github.io/drafts/2018-10-03-Facebook-and-the-trade-off-of-centralized-authentication.md

 That last bit can seem confusing to many people, since we tend to think the password is an essential part of impersonating a user.

-In reality, once you have a User Access Token for a user **you are that user**, from the perspective of the Facebook API.
+In reality, once you have a User Access Token for a user, *you are that user* from the perspective of the Facebook API.
 The username/password (and 2FA, if enabled) is just the prerequisite for obtaining a valid token to begin with.

 That's part of what makes this compromise such a big deal: it didn't matter how good your password was, or what level of multi-factor authentication you were using to protect your Facebook account.
 This bug meant that the attackers could walk right around those security measures and obtain a token directly.